BastiaanvdB/Image-wasstraat-PoC/README.md

 #### 3. Generate Public and Private Key with Cosign

-Generate the public and private keys if you intend to sign your own images:
+Generate the public and private keys:
 ```bash
 cosign generate-key-pair
 ```